eventide-project/docs/user-guide/retrieving/batch.md

 - The `Get` class returns a single batch of [message data](/user-guide/messages-and-message-data/message-data.md)
 - The `Get` class can retrieve either from streams or categories
+- There are two separate implementations of the `Get` class that are specialized for retrieving from either streams or categories: `Get::Stream` and `Get::Category`
 - A `Get` can be configured with an existing [session](./session.md), or it can create a new session
 - A `Get` instance's batch size is configurable
 - A `Get` instance's starting position is configurable
 - `Get` can be configured with a `correlation` that filters the messages retrieved based on a the value of a message matadata's correlation stream attribute
-- `Get` can be configured with consumer group parameters for partitioning message streams for parallel processing based on a consistent hash of the stream name
+- `Get` can be configured with consumer group parameters for partitioning message streams for parallel processing based on a consistent hash of the stream name (category retrieval only)
 - `Get` can be configured with a `condition` that filters the messages retrieved based on a SQL condition
 - A `Get` instance can be configured with an existing [session](./session.md), or it can create a new session